Do the Right Thing: Critical reception

 Some critics were less favorable in their reviews.
 Dave Kehr of the Chicago Tribune gave the film two stars out of four; while calling the film "amiable", he resented it for employing white guilt and "seeing violence as a liberating symbol rather than a debasing reality."
 Ralph Novak, writing for People, panned the film as incoherent and having an unclear message and no likable characters: "If Lee is saying that racism is profoundly painful, frustrating and confusing, no one will argue.
 But this film states the case without offering any insight."

 On Rotten Tomatoes, the film has a rating of 92%, based on 151 reviews, with an average rating of 9.1/10.
 The site's critical consensus reads, "Smart, vibrant and urgent without being didactic, Do the Right Thing is one of Spike Lee's most fully realized efforts – and one of the most important films of the 1980s."
 On Metacritic, the film has a score of 93 out of 100, based on 26 critics, indicating "universal acclaim", and placing it as the 68th-highest film of all-time on the site.

+In 2006, Writers Guild of America West ranked the film's screenplay 93rd in WGA’s list of 101 Greatest Screenplays.